Life Coaching with CBT Techniques

-David's Coaching Expertise
+My Coaching Expertise

-David has helped numerous people to make effective, positive change in their lives, through learning specialist coaching and CBT techniques.
+I have helped numerous people to make effective, positive change in their lives, through learning specialist coaching and CBT techniques.

 The techniques are practical and straightforward and do not involve painful analysis of your past.
 They are designed to be helpful, constructive and supportive.

 The mediums of telephone coaching and coaching by Skype enable me to provide a service for people across the UK and internationally.

 I have coached clients from London, Bristol, Bath, Birmingham, Brighton, Cheshire, Edinburgh, Leeds, Liverpool, Manchester, Oxford, Surrey, Sussex, Kent, Hertfordshire, South Gloucestershire, Wales... all over the UK.